jaquisonsferreira/illuvium-pg-backend-node/src/modules/auth/README.md

 ## Testing

-To test protected routes, you'll need a valid Privy token.
+To test protected routes, you'll need a valid Thirdweb token.
 In development environment, you can:

-1. Set up a test Privy app
+1. Set up a test Thirdweb app
 2. Use the frontend to get valid tokens
 3. Implement mocks for unit tests

 ## Security

-- Tokens are validated using Privy's official library
+- Tokens are validated using Thirdweb's official library
 - Cryptographic signature verification
 - Token expiration validation
 - App ID verification to prevent cross-app attacks